Looking for a fishing hole with a little peace and quiet? Somewhere to spend quality time with family and loved ones?

 · Fishing is permitted seven days per week from one-half hour before sunrise to one-half hour after sunset (except Garrett Lake is open 24 hours a day).

-· The only tackle/gear that is legal is rod and reels, poles, hand-held lines, and jugs (with certain restrictions (and no jugging allowed at Lake Halford).
+· The only tackle/gear that is legal is rods and reels, poles, hand-held lines, and jugs (with certain restrictions, and no jugging allowed at Lake Halford.
 All other gears are prohibited.
-See Fishing Regulation Guide for rules along with size and creel limits for each lake, and further information.
+See the Fishing Regulation Guide for rules, along with size and creel limits for each lake, and further information.

 · Boats used for any activity other than fishing are prohibited, except for hunting on specific lakes during the regular hunting season as listed in the Tennessee Hunting Guide.
 Boats may not exceed the no-wake speed.
 Motors (except trolling motors) are prohibited on some lakes.
 Personal boats may not be left overnight.